thingsboard/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 This Event will update 'State' attribute for all Apartments with the 'silent' value.
 This action repeated every day.

-More information about Thingsboard Scheduler you can find in [Scheduler Guide](/docs/user-guide/scheduler/).
+More information about ThingsBoard Scheduler you can find in [Scheduler Guide](/docs/user-guide/scheduler/).

 ## White Labeling